 Finding out that you may have to repay CERB, or any other unexpected debt, can feel overwhelming and incredibly stressful, particularly as most people do not have the ability to simply repay an unanticipated balance outright.
 CERB was intended to provide a short-term replacement of income during the COVID-19 pandemic to cover immediate living expenses – it’s no surprise that just about everyone we speak to spent these funds in the month they were received to cover the necessities of everyday living.

-Although Canada Revenue Agency has begun sending letters that include a request to repay ineligible CERB payments by December 31, 2020, they have stated that they:
+Although Canada Revenue Agency has begun sending letters that include a request to repay ineligible CERB payments, they have stated that they:

 - Will have flexible payment arrangements, determined on a case-by-case basis.